siriobelli/flame/README.md

 The scientific article describing flame and the user manual are in docs/

-Please cite Belli, Contursi, and Davies (2017) if using flame in your work.
+Please cite Belli, Contursi, and Davies (2018, MNRAS, 478, 2097) if using flame in your work.